 4. Initial SOAP sender : Is also called as originator and it sends the message at the starting point of the message path and saves the settings there.

-5. SOAP intermediary : Is a in between the SOAP receiver and SOAP sender that contains the SOAP message.
+5. SOAP intermediary : It stays between the SOAP receiver and SOAP sender that contains the SOAP message.
 It processes the header blocks that forward the SOAP message to the receiver.

 6. Ultimate SOAP receiver : Is the node where the message gets received finally.
 This is responsible for the processing of the contents used by the SOAP body and the SOAP header also included in it.